cameron314/concurrentqueue/README.md

 inner algorithms were tested separately using the [Relacy][relacy] model checker, and full integration tests were also performed with Relacy.
 I've tested
-on Linux (Fedora 19) and Windows (7), but only on x86 processors so far (Intel and AMD).
-The code was written to be platform-independent, however, and should work across all processors and OSes.
+on Linux (Fedora 19) and Windows (7) on x86 processors (Intel and AMD), and the GitHub Actions CI now also cross-compiles and runs the unit tests for `riscv64` Linux under QEMU.
+The code was written to be platform-independent, and should work across all processors and OSes.

 Due to the complexity of the implementation and the difficult-to-test nature of lock-free code in general, there may still be bugs.
 If anyone is seeing buggy behaviour, I'd like to hear about it!
 (Especially if